bnijenhuis/bnijenhuis-nl/notes/2021-07-07-implementing-service-workers-with-limited-cache.md

 I found [this Go Make Things article](https://gomakethings.com/how-to-set-an-expiration-date-for-items-in-a-service-worker-cache/) which does exactly that.
 In short it intercepts the request and adds a header with a timestamp to it before caching it.
 When fetching a request from the cache it checks this header to see if it's still valid or not.

+### Bonus trick: Using service workers on your development environment

+For service workers to work an HTTPS connection is required.
+There is an exception for `http://localhost[:port]` and `http://127.x.y.z[:port]` however, but if you're using custom domains for your development environments (like I am) you can't use service workers.

+Luckily you can change some settings in Chrome and Firefox to enable service workers on HTTP connections.
+[Stack Overflow](https://stackoverflow.com/questions/34160509/options-for-testing-service-workers-via-http) to the rescue!

 ## Loading the service worker

 It took a bit of diving into the documentation, searching for references and (of course) some trial and error, but eventually I reached all of my goals.
 Only thing left is to make sure the website loads the service worker.
 This is pretty straight forward: